I use Makefiles a lot for development. Makefiles have been around for a long

 gcc -o program file1.c file2.c

-is smart.
-So that if you run make program
+make is smart.
+So that if you run make program again and the program is

 already built and none of its prerequisites have changed, then it won't re-run